bplmaps/cartinal/resources/guides/atlascope-tiles.md

 ::: tip New XYZ Tile Connection Settings<br>
 **Name:** Whatever you want the atlas layer to be called in your map document.
 Geography and year could be a good name, for instance, "Somerville 1895"<br><br>
 **URL:** The URL you copied for the tile endpoint<br><br>
-The URL should be formatted this way, with the y flipped:
 ```
 https://s3.us-east-2.wasabisys.com/urbanatlases/{volume-identifier}/tiles/{z}/{x}/{-y}.png
 ```